life at ashdale

 Student engagement

 Focusing on student engagement and well-being, we ensure that every student grows, becomes a lifelong learner and feels valued at all times.
-Staff, parents, and the community are all partners of our students, assisting in building character, strengthening social values, and enabling opportunities for success.
+Staff, parents, and the community are partners with our students, helping build character, strengthen social values, and create opportunities for success.
 This is the robust platform upon which Ashdale Secondary College is built.

 student engagement